theiskaa/highlightable/README.md

 First, `actualText` property and `highlightableWord` property are required.
 You can customize `actualText` by providing `defaultStyle`.
 Also you can customize highlighted text style by `highlightStyle` property.
-`highlightableWord` poperty should be "Text splited array".
-E.g - `"hi".split("")` it will return an array like: `["h", "i"]`.
+`highlightableWord` poperty could be string array or just string with spaces.

-Otherwise, it could be a string, the widget automatically will convert it to array.
+You can enable word detection to focus on concrete matcher word.
+See "Custom usage" part for example.

 ### Very basic usage